Elizabeth Haynie

 T. Rowe Price; Ramsey Solutions; Creative Planning

-According to Elizabeth Haynie, The Beck Group’s health and wellness benefits manager, the company emphasizes participation in the retirement plan, right down to the summer interns and nonunion weekly employees.
+According to Elizabeth Haynie, The Beck Group’s health and wellness benefits manager, the company stresses participation in the retirement plan, right down to the summer interns and nonunion weekly employees.

-Haynie explains that the weekly nonunion employees are primarily on-site craft and trade workers such as carpenters and laborers, and this group can have unique needs.
-“Many of these employees haven’t begun saving for the future, and, for many, English is their second language,” she says.
-“We’re focusing on helping this population feel confident managing their money and [helping them] begin saving for retirement.
-We’re utilizing the Spanish-language materials from T. Rowe Price and have a bilingual financial consultant from Creative Planning to help present content in both English and Spanish.”
+The latter are primarily on-site craft and trade workers such as carpenters and laborers and can have unique needs, Haynie says.
+“Many of these employees haven’t begun saving for the future, and, for many, English is their second language.”
+With the help of materials in Spanish from T. Rowe Price and a bilingual financial consultant from Beck’s adviser, Creative Planning, “we’re focusing on helping this population feel confident managing their money and [helping them] begin saving for retirement.”

-The Beck Group provides participants with multiple financial wellness and literacy resources.
-Haynie says the firm offers Waysaver™, a savings app from T. Rowe Price, SmartDollars from Ramsey Solutions and a financial wellness program from Lockton Retirement Services, an offering of Creative Planning.
-The sponsor promotes the resources through multiple channels.
+So the group provides resources such as Waysaver™, a savings app from T. Rowe Price, SmartDollars from Ramsey Solutions and a financial wellness program from Creative Planning’s Lockton Retirement Services and promotes the resources through multiple channels.
 “We also tie financial wellness into our efforts for mental health education and support,” Haynie says.
-“Finances can be stressful, and by providing our people with tools to help them manage their finances, we hope to also help promote a healthier mental well-being.”
+“Finances can be stressful, and by providing our people with tools to help them manage their finances, we hope to also help promote a healthier mental well-being.

 Ed McCarthy